onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/03.specattr/docs.md

 ### View Panel
 ![View](images/spectrum_attr_view.png)
-The View panel is used to select plot regions and control which dimension of the dataset is displayed on which axis of the plot.
+The View panel is used to select plot regions, control which dimension of the dataset is displayed on which axis of the plot, and control the display of integrals and regions.
 Note that some of these values can be changed more quickly via the toolbar at the bottom of each spectrum window.

 ###

 **X**